Unicity/Chimera/classes/Unicity/VLD/README.md

 ## About

-The VLD programming language is a simple validation scripting language scripting language that can be used to quickly write validation scripts.
+The VLD programming language is a simple validation scripting language that can be used to quickly write validation scripts.
 It is an interpretive language and has the power of calling PHP modules directly to handle more complex validations when necessary.

 VLD has adopted some of its core functionality from behavior tree design in game programming.
 Many of the controls in this language resemble a number of the common task nodes (e.g. the parallel node, the sequence node,